quicwg/base-drafts/draft-ietf-quic-recovery.md

 When setting the PTO timer, the ApplicationData packet number space (Section 4.1.1 of {{QUIC-TLS}}) MUST be ignored until the handshake completes.
+Not arming the PTO for ApplicationData prevents unnecessary transmissions on a PTO expiration, such as:

+* an endpoint sending probe packets before obtaining the keys to process an acknowledgement,

-Not arming the PTO for ApplicationData prevents a client from retransmitting a 0-RTT packet on a PTO expiration before confirming that the server is able to decrypt 0-RTT packets, and prevents a server from sending a 1-RTT packet on a PTO expiration before the client obtains the keys to decrypt the 1-RTT packet (Section 4.1.4 of
+* a client sending 0-RTT probe packets before confirming that the server is able to decrypt 0-RTT packets, or

-{{QUIC-TLS}}) or before the server obtains the keys to process an acknowledgement.
+* a server sending 1-RTT probe packets before the client obtains the keys to decrypt 1-RTT packets (Section 4.1.4 of {{QUIC-TLS}}).

 When ack-eliciting packets in multiple packet number spaces are in flight, the timer MUST be set for the packet number space with the earliest timeout.